McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 ## About
 The Co-operator is a co-op management tool intregrating features from both myCourses and myFuture.
 Group 5 mainly focuses on developing from the student viewpoint.
-Keeping this in mind, the first deliverable includes:
+Keeping this in mind, the second deliverable includes:

-1. List of Functional and Non-Functional Requirements
+1. Software Quality Assurance Report
-2. User Case Diagram
+2. Unit Testing of Backend
-3. UML Model (Domain Model)
+3. Integration Testing
-4. Persistence Layer
+4. Build System

 Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, UML Lab, ZenHub, Heroku & Draw.Io